 Examples of IFS activities which are not regulated by statute in Labuan IBFC include:

-- Internet marketing relating to fintech activities
+- Internet marketing relating to digital activities

-- Provision of fintech backroom processing
+- Provision of digital/fintech related backroom processing

 Notwithstanding, Labuan entities undertaking non-licensed fintech related business must still ensure compliance to the Malaysian Anti-Money Laundering and Counter Financing of Terrorism Requirements issued by the Central Bank of Malaysia and Labuan FSA.
 In addition, compliance to market conduct requirements is still required to promote good market conduct and professionalism.